arlofonseca/fivem-parking/README.md

 - Support is extended to aircraft and boats, each equipped with facilities that cater to storage and retrieval.
 - Includes a tracking system for players to locate their vehicles easily, either within their garage, on the map, or at the impound.
 - Logs for specific actions are handled by ox_lib's [logger](https://overextended.dev/ox_lib/Modules/Logger/Server#liblogger) module, Discord is no longer supported.
+- Simple and responsive nui to manage owned vehicles that was made using React and Mantine UI.

 ## Installation